huggingface/blog/ml-for-games-5.md

 ### Process

 **Requirements:** I'm using [ChatGPT](https://openai.com/blog/chatgpt/) throughout this process.
 For more information on ChatGPT and language modeling in general, I recommend reading [Part 2](https://huggingface.co/blog/ml-for-games-2) of the series.
+ChatGPT isn't the only viable solution, with many emerging competitors, including open-source dialog agents.
+Read ahead to learn more about [the emerging landscape](#the-emerging-landscape) of dialog agents.

 1. **Ask ChatGPT to write a story.** I provide plenty of context about my game, then ask ChatGPT to write a story summary.